Ben0p/token-tracker/simulation/README.md

-## These bots are currently TRASH
+## Buy / Sell margin back testing scripts

-The idea was to automatically adjust the stop-loss and buy-stop values, while also considering the trading/swap fee.
+The idea was to back test different stop-loss and buy-stop values, while also considering the trading/swap fee.

-TL;DR it worked out that the most efficient strategy is to HODL the entire time.

 Data dumps are in the data folder, the result spreadsheets are in the results folder.

+The longer term day intervals produce better results.
+Unsure if this actually applies in the real world.

 #### BOT01
 - Trash, doesn't work.